 A violation of this law is a misdemeanor offense.

 - custody in county jail (as opposed to state prison) for up to six months, and/or

 - a maximum fine of $1,000.2

-Note that a judge may award a defendant with misdemeanor (or summary) probation in lieu of jail time.
+Note that a judge may award you with misdemeanor (or summary) probation in lieu of jail time.

-Note, too, that while some Vehicle Code violations result in points being assessed to an offender’s driving record, a violation of this law will not produce that result.
+Note, too, that while some Vehicle Code violations result in points being assessed to your driving record, a violation of this law will not produce that result.

-A violation, though, will result in an offender having a criminal record.
+A violation, though, will result in you having a criminal record.

 4. Are there related offenses?